-1. LOCATING THE VALVE: The valve is normally placed to the left of the driver's seat.
+1. LOCATING THE VALVE: On the four lever system, the valve is normally placed to the left of the driver's seat.
 This location is not vital but is most convenient.
-If the need arises the valve can be put elsewhere such as alongside the couch or chair.
-Be sure to check underneath to see that the bottom of the valve will be accessible It is not advisable to put the valve in a compartment or in the dash.
+If the need arises, the valve can be put elsewhere such as alongside the couch or chair.
+Be sure to check underneath to see that the bottom of the valve will be accessible.
+It is not advisable to put the valve in a compartment or in the dash.